 The CP Advanced tab contains two groups for iR Compensation and for Experiment End Trigger (see Figure 5).

 Figure 5.
 Chronpotentiometry (CP) Experiment Advanced Tab in AfterMath

 Detailed description of the iR Compensation Mode is provided elsewhere on the knowledgebase.

 This mode is used to correct for uncompensated resistance in the electrochemical cell.

 In a CP experiment, the researcher might want to have AfterMath monitor the response (input) and then stop the experiment a specific current, potential, and/or charge.
 This value is called a trigger and is set in the Experiment End Trigger group on the Advanced tab (see Figure 5).
 For CP, the signals for the trigger can be potential or current.
 A common example of using this trigger is in the charging of a battery.
 A researcher would charge the battery by performing a CP experiment (also called a CC or constant current) with the trigger set to its upper potential limit (e.g., 100% SOC).
 Once this potential limit is reached, the CP experiment terminates and retains the data collected up to the trigger endpoint.
 More information about end triggers is available on the Knowledgebase.

 3.3Ranges, Filters, and Post Experiment Conditions Tab

 The Ranges tab contains the Electrode Range group, which contains the initial current and potential range fields.

 These fields are often duplicated, and linked to, the same fields on the Basic tab.
-Additionally, a field for Autorange control for both potential and current appear on this tab.
+Additionally, a field for Autorange control for both potential and current appears on this tab.
 More information on autorange is available elsewhere on the knowledgebase.

 The Filters tab provides access to potentiostat hardware filters, including stability, excitation, current response, and potential response filters.
 Pine Research recommends that users contact us